Caertos/8-BitsProcessor/logicGates/bitacora1.1.2.md

 - 1x Switch as input A
 - 1x NPN Transistor configured as inverter
 - 1x 1kΩ Resistor (transistor base)
-- 1x 220Ω Resistor (LED pull-up)
-- 1x 220Ω Resistor (LED current limiter)
+- Pull-up and current limiting resistors according to circuit design
 - 1x LED as output indicator
 - Inverter configuration: LED on when input is deactivated